NAMASTE SOLAR BLOG

 Can I Benefit from Solar on my Triple Net Lease Properties?

 Yes.
 Ownership groups can earn an attractive return by investing in onsite solar for their commercial properties.
 There are four direct financial benefits to a commercial solar investment.
-Roughly half of the original investment comes back via two tax benefits that can be monetized in the first year of operation (30% federal investment tax credit (ITC) and bonus depreciation).
-Plus, utility savings provide OpEx reduction, which is a good segue into the next section on overcoming the split incentive.
+Roughly half of the original investment comes back via two tax benefits that can be monetized in the first year of operation: 30% base Federal Investment Tax Credit (ITC) plus possible tax credit adders under the Inflation Reduction Act and bonus depreciation).
+Plus, solar production can generate incentive income from the utility, as well as provide OpEx reduction which is a good segue into the next section on overcoming the split incentive.

 BH305BH 305 Arthur LLC partnered with Namaste Solar for a 127 kW commercial solar installation on the rooftop of the Louisville office building.
 This is a NNN lease where the owner of the building uses a lease agreement to recoup some of the savings from the tenant.